 When it comes to distracted driving, however, the laws vary from state to state, with some states having no legislation in place for distracted driving at all.
 Arizona recently implemented a “no texting and driving” law that will go into affect in 2021.
 It is generally frowned upon in other forms of distracted driving and there are urges for drivers to not drive while distracted.

 These ramifications and consequences all assume that there were no injuries or deaths involved in the accident, or that there was no accident and the driver was pulled over for drunk or distracted driving by a patrol officer before they were able to cause any harm to another person.

 In the case of an accident involving the injury or death of another individual, be it a passenger in the driver's car or someone in the other vehicle, or a pedestrian, drunk or distracted driving charges and fines are the least of your worries.

 Why You Need an Attorney

 Once personal injury or death caused due to an accident case where drunk driving or distracted driving is suspected, other criminal charges can be added to the drunk driving or distracted driving charges.
-If this is the case, be sure to retain an Arizona criminal defense attorney or DUI defense attorney immediately.
+If this is the case, be sure to retain an Arizona criminal defense attorney immediately.